leehack/flutter-mcp-ai-chat/README.md

 ### MCP Server Management

+The MCP server management feature allows you to add, edit, and delete server configurations.
+You can also toggle the connection state of each server.
+At the moment, the application supports only the stdio based servers.
+For the example of MCP servers you can find from <https://github.com/modelcontextprotocol/servers>

 1. Add a new server by clicking the **Add New MCP Server** button.
 2. Fill in the server details, including name, command, arguments, and custom environment variables.
 3. Save the server configuration.